Polish senate set to back judicial overhaul, defying protesters and EU

 PiS has offered no concessions, instead presenting the criticism as unacceptable foreign meddling in the domestic affairs of the country, which overthrew communism in 1989 and joined the EU in 2004.

-Once the legislation passes in the senate - where PiS has a majority - the bill will go to President Andrzej Duda, a PiS ally, for final approval.
+Once the legisoation passes in the senate - where PiS has a majority - the bill will go to President Andrzej Duda, a PiS ally, for final approval.

-Since being elected in 2015, PiS has tightened government control over courts and prosecutors, as well as state media, and introduced restrictions on public gatherings and the activity of non-governmental organizations.
+Since being elected in 2015, PiS has tightened government control over courts and prosecutors, as well as state media, and introduced restrictions on public gatherings and the activity of non-governmental organisations.

 Despite criticism, the PiS government remains broadly popular, benefiting from increased social spending, record low unemployment and robust economic growth.

 Its brand of patriotic rhetoric infused with Catholic piety resonates strongly with many Poles who feel frustrated by a gap in standards of living with the west, nearly three decades after the collapse of communism.
+(Writing by Justyna Pawlak; Editing by Andrew Heavens)